Mazamars312/N64_PIF_REPLACEMENT/README.md

     C1 - If a 0xFF is written here the INT2 on the N64 will become active, if 0x00 then INT2 is deactivate
 		C2 - if 0xFF is written then the PIF Rom is disabled from begin read by the n64 C3 - PIF Ram Offset - This is for future looking at where we can have this offset the PIF to allow larger rom's at start up.
 8 bit banking
+    C4 - PAL SWITCH - When High the 6502 will setup the system as a PAL system C5 - RESET SWITCH - When High the CPU will say the RESET button is high.
+I was going to make it a interupt, but then we could not do a nice debounce loop.
+    C6 - PIF_PROCESSING - This allows the 6502 see if the interface is being worked on by the N64.
+This is mostly used for the CRC testing.
+    C7 - PIF_ADDRESS_ACCESS - This allows the 6502 see which address is being access by the N64.
+    C8 - Allows the 6502 see what type of transfer is being done.
+4 bytes or 64 bytes/dma.
+    C9 - Reserved
+    CA - This allows the 6502 to hold up the read from the N64 by blocking the read access ack.
+This is helpful to keep the N64 DMA wait for the 6502 to process the current ram at the moment.

 There is also a controller module that will emulate the full N64 controller.
 Yep a full verilog controller that I want to test to make replacement controllers.
 We will also look at making an ADC interface for this so we can running control sticks